-- Baker Hughes: Oil, Gas, and Chemicals.
+- Google Cloud: In September 2021, we entered a partnership with Google Cloud to help organizations across multiple industries accelerate their application of AI solutions.
+Under the agreement, both companies' global sales teams co-sell our Enterprise AI applications, running on Google Cloud. - Baker Hughes: Oil, Gas, and Chemicals.
 In 2019, we a formed a strategic alliance with Baker Hughes, a \$24 billion oil and gas services company.
+We renewed and expanded the alliance with a new agreement in 2021.
 Under the terms of this alliance, Baker Hughes has standardized on C3 AI for all internal use AI applications.
-In addition, we are jointly marketing and selling a range of Enterprise AI solutions to address the entire value of upstream, mid-stream, and downstream activity under the BHC3.ai brand to oil and gas companies globally with the active engagement of Baker Hughes, which has a 12,000-person sales organization. - FIS: Financial Services.
-In September 2020, we entered into a strategic alliance with FIS, a \$10.3 billion technology provider to the global financial services industry whose systems process 75 billion transactions per year worth \$9 trillion.
-This alliance brings together the extensive financial services domain expertise of FIS with C3 AI's Enterprise AI expertise to market and deploy the C3 AI Suite and C3 AI Applications, including C3 AI Anti-Money Laundering and C3 AI Securities Lending Optimization, into financial services businesses.
-FIS will also utilize the C3 AI Suite to develop AI applications. - Infor: Manufacturing.
-In March 2021, we announced a wide-ranging strategic alliance with Infor, an ERP technology cloud leader.
-Infor plans to market, license, and deploy C3 AI prebuilt solutions to Infor customers under the Infor brand and to explore new solutions using the C3 AI Suite.
-Infor and C3 AI expect to leverage both companies' existing digital portfolios to collaborate on new integrated enterprise AI applications that can support specific industry needs.
-The initial focus will be on predictive maintenance surrounding Internet of Things (IoT) systems with the goal of providing a more proactive and accurate maintenance strategy within Infor's EAM (Enterprise Asset Management) solution. - AWS, Intel, and Microsoft.
+In addition, we are jointly marketing and selling a range of Enterprise AI solutions to address the entire value of upstream, mid-stream, and downstream activity under the BHC3.ai brand to oil and gas companies globally with the active engagement of Baker Hughes, which has a 12,000-person sales organization. - AWS, Intel, and Microsoft.
 In addition, we have announced global alliances with AWS, Intel, and Microsoft to jointly market, sell, and service our combined offerings across industry verticals.